cs-497s-sp21-a-Orgitect/notifications/README.md

 - sendNotification(customerID)

 # Get it running
-The first time you want to get the application started you must enter the project's folder and specify the file you wish to run using the flask engine.
-Enter these command:
+The first time you want to get the application started you must enter the project's folder, optionally initiate a virtual environment, and then run these commands to prepare usage of the flask framework.
     pip install flask
     pip install Flask-Mail
     set FLASK_APP=notifications/app.py